Urgent Publishing After the Artist’s Book: Making Public in Movements Towards Liberation

 Founded in 2008, CABC has been a long time programing partner of Printed Matter’s Art Book Fairs.
 This year CABC will be presented as part of Printed Matter’s Virtual Art Book Fair.

-For more information a bout CABC or other conference sessions click here.
+For more information about CABC and other conference sessions click here.